RayCulp/actions-for-nemo-file-manager/README.md

 Analyze space usage of selected drive or folder using QDirStat.
 ### reduce_50.nemo_action
 Reduce the size of the selected image file by 50%.
 Not my Action.
 Simple example I got somewhere.
+### securely_move.nemo_action
+Securely move files and folders to a new location.
+Original files are destroyed using Bleachbit, so they cannot be recovered.
 ### shred_with_bleachbit.nemo_action
 Destroy selected files and folders using Bleachbit.
 ### thunderbird.nemo_action